Dashansh/TextSummarization/README.md

 ## Model Building

-The seq2seq model is an encoder decoder architecture.
+The seq2seq model is an encoder-decoder architecture.

 <br />

-The encoder model consists of following parts-
+The encoder model consists of the following parts-

 <br />